preetimalik0199/Weather-App/README.md

 - **Error Handling:** Alerts the user if the entered city name does not match any data from the API.
 - **Good UX/UI:** Ensures a user-friendly and visually appealing interface.

-## Demo

-(Include a screenshot or a link to a live demo if available)

 ## Getting Started